Creative-Ataraxia/Creative-Journey/README.md

 - I have experience developing, maintaining dynamic and responsive webapps using React and Blender.
 I also have experience in collaborating with design teams to create engaging UIs that 'Pop!'.
 I'm always looking for ways to improve the performance and UX of the apps I work on.

 - In my free time, I enjoy integrating new techs into my stack, and staying at the cutting edge of the frontend and VFX industry.
-I am passionate about continuing to learn and grow as a React VFX Creative Dev, my dream is to create a full featured 'out of this world' VFX film one day.
+I am passionate about continuing to learn and grow as a React VFX Creative Dev, my dream is to create my own animated mini feature one day.

 #### human languages and math skills:
 -	Native fluency in English and Mandarin; conversational in Japanese